Spina Bifida: Effects, Risks, Diagnosis, and Prevention

 What are the effects of spina bifida?

-- A previous NTD-affected pregnancy increases a woman’s chance to have another NTD-affected pregnancy approximately 20 times
+- A previous NTD-affected pregnancy makes it approximately 20x more likely that a woman will have another NTD-affected pregnancy

 - Maternal insulin-dependent diabetes

-- Use of certain anti-seizure medication (Valproic acid/Depakene, and Carbamazapine/Tegretol)
+- Use of certain anti-seizure medication (Valproic acid/Depakene, and Carbamazepine/Tegretol)

 - Medically diagnosed obesity